 - Customer Identification is more efficiently done

-- Customers has benefit of submitting KYC once
+- Customers has the benefit of submitting KYC once

 KYC-Chain - a B2B managed workflow application enabling organizations to manage KYC processes for both individuals and corporates.

 Mortgage is an important instrument for banks.
-Currently this process very lengthy, over-complicated and time-consuming.
-Blockchain technology with smart contract can be used for business process management and document management system.
-By removing the need of third party in the loan and credit industry, money can be borrowed at lower interests directly through blockchain.
+Currently this process very lengthy, over-complicated, and time-consuming.
+Blockchain technology with a smart contract can be used for business process management and document management system.
+By removing the need of the third party in the loan and credit industry, money can be borrowed at lower interests directly through blockchain.

 - Can simplify the overall mortgage processes

 - Can result in savings between 6% to 15% for mortgage lenders

 - Mortgage processing fees can be drastically reduced

 Blockchain Mortgage – It can make a person ‘home-owner’ in 5 days instead of approximately 42 days which traditional sources generally take.